Imperial examination in Chinese mythology: Music Bureau

 During the later dynastic history of China, there existed a government Music Bureau (most notably during a certain part of the Han dynasty, during the Tang dynasty, and perhaps similarly in the Qin dynasty): this was an institution involving the setting of standards and competitive evaluations thereby.
 In mythology, this involves one of the motifs which provide a religious-type of sacrality to the institution.
 The Music Bureau or Ministry of Music was actually not a music academy in the modern sense: its function included the collection and composition of music and poetry for royal court functions of entertainment and religious rites, but its functionality was much more.
 The tradition behind the Shijing poetry anthology was that the reason that poems (and presumably accompanying musical scores and choreography, now lost) were collected, polished, and brought to court for presentation to the emperor, was to inform him of the thoughts, feelings, and conditions of the various peoples in different parts of the empire.
 That tradition that Confucius himself served as the editor-in-chief of the Shijing provided great prestige to this concept, together with several explicit comments commending the results in the Confucian classics.
 The Han dynasty Music Bureau was also explicitly avowed to serve a similar function.
 This was not the only educational function attributed to the Music Bureau: even going back to the early mythological tradition, the original Ministry of Music was founded by Emperor Shun, in order to teach propriety and harmony to his heirs apparent and others.
 Thus, a certain moral function was built into the tradition from its origins.

-In mythology, the original Ministry of Music was founded byEmperor Shun, in order to teach propriety and harmony to his heirs apparent.
-Thus, the mythological foundation (sometimes considered to be the legendary historical foundation) of the Chinese educational system) and the original archetype later cited by scholar-officials responsible in historical times for public administration institutional design was told in the story of Shun, and how he arranged his government, including a Music Ministry (Wu, 255-256).
+In mythology, the original Ministry of Music was founded by Emperor Shun, in order to teach propriety and harmony to his heirs apparent.
+Thus, the mythological foundation (sometimes considered to be the legendary historical foundation) of the Chinese educational system) and the original archetype later cited by scholar-officials responsible in historical times for public administration institutional design was told in the story of Shun, and how he arranged his government, including a Music Ministry.
 The work of the Music Bureau was eventually incorporated into the testing curriculum of the imperial examination system.

 Zhou selection of the worthy and the capable

-The existence of the Zhou dynasty is a historically-proven fact, as are the literary phenomena associated with this dynasty.
-However, much of the material about it is also known to be mythological, and some remains indeterminate.
+Much of the literary phenomena associated with Zhou dynasty is a historically proven fact, as are this dynasty.
+However, some of the Zhou material is factual, some is known to be mythological, and sometimes the two are hard to separate.
 The rites and records known from the Zhou era do include a prototypical imperial examination system.